hvent90/api-inspector/README.md

 ## Installation
 ___
-- Require the hvent90/api-inspector package by typing `composer require hvent90/api-inspector` in your command line.
+- Add this package to your Laravel project by typing `composer require hvent90/api-inspector` in your command line.
 - Add `'Hvent90\ApiInspector\ApiInspectorServiceProvider'` to the Providers array in `config/app.php`.
 - Publish the `views` and `configuration file` for easy modifications by typing `php artisan vendor:publish` in your command line.
+[What does this do?](#configuration)
 - Enter in your Pusher access keys in `config/api-inspector.php`.